ResT V2: Simpler, Faster and Stronger: Introduction

 Recent advances in Vision Transformers (ViTs) have created new state-of-the-art results on many computer vision tasks.
 While scaling up ViTs with billions of parameters \cite{liu2021swinv2,dai2021coatnet,xiao2021scaling,xie2021simmim,MaskedAutoencoders2021} is a well-proven way to improve the capacity of the ViTs, it is more important to explore more energy-efficient approaches to build simpler ViTs with fewer parameters and less computation cost while retaining high model capacity.

-Towards this direction, there are a few works that significantly improve the efficiency of ViTs \cite{DBLP:conf/iccv/WangX0FSLL0021,dong2021cswin,DBLP:conf/iccv/0001XMLYMF21,DBLP:conf/iccv/LiuL00W0LG21,chu2021twins}.
-The first is Swin Transformer \cite{DBLP:conf/iccv/LiuL00W0LG21}, which introduces non-overlapping window partitions and restricts multi-head self-attention (MSA) within fixed-size windows.
+Toward this direction, there are a few works that significantly improve the efficiency of ViTs \cite{DBLP:conf/iccv/WangX0FSLL0021,dong2021cswin,DBLP:conf/iccv/0001XMLYMF21,DBLP:conf/iccv/LiuL00W0LG21,chu2021twins}.
+The first kind is reintroducing the ``sliding window'' strategy to ViTs.
+Among them, Swin Transformer \cite{DBLP:conf/iccv/LiuL00W0LG21} is a milestone work that partitions the patched inputs into non-overlapping windows and computes multi-head self-attention (MSA) independently within each window.
 Based on Swin, Focal Transformer \cite{yang2021focal} further splits the feature map into multiple windows in which tokens share the same surroundings to effectively capture short- and long-range dependencies.
-The second approach to improve efficiency is downsampling one or several dimension of MSA.
+The second type to improve efficiency is downsampling one or several dimension of MSA.
 PVT \cite{DBLP:conf/iccv/WangX0FSLL0021} is a pioneer work in this area, which adopts another non-overlapping patch embedding module to reduce the spatial dimension of keys and values in MSA.
 ResTv1 \cite{zhang2021rest} further explores three types of overlapping spatial reduction methods (i.e., max pooling, average pooling, and depth-wise convolution) in MSA to balance the computation and effectiveness in different scenarios.
 However, the downsampling operation in MSA will inevitably impair the model's performance since it destroys the global dependency modeling ability of MSA to a certain extent (shown in Figure \ref{fig:fig1}).